Are you looking for a noisy toy for your rabbit to play with?

 Overall

-A solid toss and chew toy that will last a long time so you can leave it out even in your bunnies enclosure.
+A solid toss and chew toy that will last a long time so you can leave it out when you rabbit want something to nibble on

 Mess: No mess!